oracle-livelabs/apex/workflows/6-creating-pages.md

     ![create patient tasks](./images/create-patient-tasks.png " ")

 4. Our application has 1 entry point for Doctors.
 Doctors need to log in to approve or reject appointment requests.
-For this we will create a Doctor Tasks page.
+For this, we will create a Doctor Tasks page.
 This will also be a Unified Task List page for Doctors to act on the tasks assigned to them.

-5. To create another Unified Task list page, Again, Click Application ID on the top left corner of the page designer.
+5. To create another Unified Task list page, Again Click Application ID on the top left corner of the page designer.
 Application Home page appears.

 6. Click **Create** button.
 Create Application wizard appears.